An Interactive, Virtual Meeting

 ABOUT THE FILM

 Charm City delivers a candid portrait of citizens, police, community advocates, and government officials on the frontlines during three years of unparalleled, escalating violence in Baltimore.
-The film highlights the positive actions undertaken by groups and individuals, optimistically offering humanity as common ground.
-We are pleased that the film’s director, Marilyn Ness, has agreed to travel to Baltimore for this activity, where she will serve as a panelist.
+The film highlights the positive actions by groups and individuals, optimistically offering humanity as common ground.
+We are pleased that the film’s director, Marilyn Ness, will serve as a panelist.
+Click here to view the trailer for Charm City

 SPEAKERS & PANELISTS